sictweb/web222/weeks/week01/README.md

 1. Write an `If` statement that checks to see if your `statusCode` is a [`4xx` client error](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#Client_error_responses).
 HINT: use the `<`, `>`, `>=`, and/or `<=` operators to test the value
 1. Write a `switch` statement that checks your `statusCode` for all possible [`1xx` information responses](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#Information_responses).
 In each case, you should `console.log()` the response text associated with the status code, or `"unknown information response"` if the status code is not known.
 1. Write a function `is2xx(status)` which takes a status code `status` (e.g., `200`) and returns `true` if the status code is a [valid 2xx code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#Successful_responses).
+1. Create a variable `studentName` and assign your name.
+Create another variable `studentAge` and assign it your age.
+Use `console.log()` to print out a sentence that includes both variables, like `"Alice is 20 years old."`.
+1. Create a variable `isEven` and assign it a boolean value (`true` or `false`) depending on whether a given number `num` is even or not.
+HINT: use the modulus operator `%`.
+1. Create a variable `isOdd` and assign it the inverse boolean value of `isEven`.
+HINT: if `isEven` is `true`, `isOdd` should be `false`.
+1. Create a variable `radius` and assign it a value of `10`.
+Calculate the area of a circle with this radius and assign the result to a variable `area`.
+HINT: use `Math.PI` and the formula `area = πr^2`.
+1. Create a variable `temperatureInCelsius` and assign it a value.
+Convert this temperature to Fahrenheit and assign the result to a variable `temperatureInFahrenheit`.
+HINT: use the formula `F = C * 9/5 + 32`.
+1. Create a variable `heightInFeet` and assign it a value.
+Convert this height to meters and assign the result to a variable `heightInMeters`.
+HINT: use the conversion factor `1 foot = 0.3048 meters`.
+1. Create a variable `seconds` and assign it a value.
+Convert this time to minutes and seconds (e.g., 90 seconds becomes 1 minute and 30 seconds) and assign the result to two variables `minutes` and `remainingSeconds`.
+1. Create a variable `score` and assign it a value.
+Write an `if` statement that checks if the score is an A (90-100), B (80-89), C (70-79), D (60-69), or F (below 60) and assigns the result to a variable `grade`.
+1. Write a `switch` statement that checks the value of a variable `day` and `console.log()`s whether it is a weekday or weekend.
+HINT: `day` can be a value from 1 (Monday) to 7 (Sunday).
+1. Write a function `isPositive(num)` which takes a number `num` and returns `true` if the number is positive and `false` otherwise.
+1. Write a function `isLeapYear(year)` which takes a year `year` and returns `true` if the year is a leap year and `false` otherwise.
+HINT: a leap year is divisible by 4, but not by 100, unless it is also divisible by 400.
+1. Write a function `getDayOfWeek(day)` which takes a number `day` (from 1 to 7) and returns the day of the week as a string (e.g., "Monday").
+1. Write a function `getFullName(firstName, lastName)` which takes two strings `firstName` and `lastName` and returns the full name as a single string.
+1. Write a function `getCircleArea(radius)` which takes a number `radius` and returns the area of a circle with that radius.
+1. Write a function `getHypotenuse(a, b)` which takes two numbers `a` and `b` (the lengths of the two sides of a right triangle) and returns the length of the hypotenuse.
+HINT: use the Pythagorean theorem and `Math.sqrt()` to calculate the square root.

 After you try writing these yourself, take a look at a [possible solution](practice-exercises-solution.js).